 This fact sheet provides an overview of the counselling, support and other resources available at Life Fertility Clinic to help manage the stress of infertility diagnosis and treatment.

-Infertility counselling and support: when and where to find it
+Fertility counselling and support: when and where to find it

-Infertility is a medical condition that touches all aspects of your life.
+Issues with fertility can touch all aspects of your life.
 It may affect your relationships with others, your perspective on life and how you feel about yourself.

 How you deal with these feelings will depend on your personality and life experiences.
 Most people can benefit from the support of family, friends, medical caregivers and professional counsellors.
-When considering infertility treatment options it may be especially helpful to gain the assistance of an infertility counsellor.
+When considering fertility treatment options it may be especially helpful to gain the assistance of an infertility counsellor.

-Consider counselling if you are feeling depressed, anxious, or so preoccupied with your infertility that you feel it is hard to enjoy life.
+Consider counselling if you are feeling depressed, anxious, or so preoccupied with your fertility that you feel it is hard to enjoy life.
 You may also want to consider counselling if you are feeling “stuck” and need to sort out your options and alternatives.